 Jabil is now taking InControl further, using it to optimize each product’s value chain.
 Customers vary, after all, as to how much they value speed, cost savings, and low risk.
 Using analytics, InControl can run scenarios and suggest changes according to customer preferences, both in the supply chain and in the factory.

 Bringing in flexibility

 In these efforts, Jabil is still firmly in the early Industrial 4.0 stage, as is the sector as a whole.
-(Indeed, in general, the share price of the largest contract jobbing companies hasn’t improved much in the past 20 years.)
+(Indeed, in general, the share prices of the largest contract jobbing companies haven’t improved much in the past 20 years.)
 Though the company uses 3D printers, its factories remain centered on conventional assembly lines and supply chains.
 Most products continue to be made largely from casting, injection molding, stamping, cutting, and other subtractive or formative methods.
 Plants continue to focus on single industries, with infrequent changeovers.
 Digital technology is mainly supporting conventional practices.

 Yet Jabil is also moving to a later-stage Industry 4.0 model, developing an integrated additive manufacturing network similar to InControl.
 Where this is already under way, the network is bringing enormous flexibility in production as the time and cost of switching from one part or product to another falls drastically.